shubham9319/ansible-tasks/database/README.md

 - `mysql_user:` Manages MySQL users and their privileges.
 - `command:` Executes commands on remote nodes.
 - `notify:` Triggers handlers for certain tasks.

+## Summary
+This set of playbooks demonstrates comprehensive database management using Ansible for MySQL databases.
+The tasks cover a range of operations, including installation, configuration, backup, user management, and cleanup.
+This guide showcases Ansible’s capabilities in automating database tasks, making it easier to manage MySQL installations, configurations, and maintenance efficiently.